 Take your love of art outdoors at sculpture gardens like the Storm King Arts Center in the Hudson Valley and Griffis Sculpture Park in western New York.
 See the landscapes that inspired the Hudson River School of painters and tour their homes, like the Thomas Cole National Historic Site and Frederick Church's estate at Olana State Historic Site.

 New York City has stalwarts like the Metropolitan Museum of Art and MoMA, as well as the new Whitney Museum of American Art, and the Leslie-Lohman Museum of Gay and Lesbian Art, the world's first and only LGBT art museum.

-Discover the legendary creativity and skill of New York artisans, whose arts and crafts reflect regional heritage and resources.
+Many New York artisans reflected regional heritage and resources in their work.
 East Aurora's Roycroft Campus was founded during the Arts & Crafts Movement of the early 1800s.
-Native American heritage and culture are on display in places such as the Six Nations Indian Museum in the Adirondacks and the Iroquois Indian Museum in Central New York.
+Native American culture is on display at places like the Iroquois Indian Museum in Central New York.

 Is the play the thing for you?
-The lights of Broadway are shining brighter than ever along New York City's legendary theater district.
-Upstate, enjoy a live performance at one of our many grand theaters, including The Palace Theatre in Albany, Proctor's Theatre in Schenectady, Syracuse's Landmark Theatre and Shea's Performing Arts Center in Buffalo.
+The lights of Broadway are shining brighter than ever.
+Upstate, enjoy a live performance at opulent historic theaters like the Palace Theater in Albany, Proctors in Schenectady, Syracuse's Landmark Theatre and Shea's Performing Arts Center in Buffalo.